Sitin/the-love-geometry/javascript/README.md

 Pay attention to the following requirements.
 They are simple but necessary for your success.

 1. The solution SHOULD come in a form of a code bundle (`*.tgz` or `*.zip`).
+1. The name of the bundle should be `love-geometry-<your full name>-v<version number>`.
+The version number starts from `1`.
+We accept multiple versions of the assignment.
+The final grade will be calculated for the latest version of your assignment.
 1. You SHOULD not present this solution publicly.
 This will cause an immediate and inexcusable failure (:
 1. There should be an OBVIOUS way to run the project described in the `README.md` provided in the root of the bundle.
 All command line steps should be described as if you are talking to a person without programming